BIOGRAPHY

 The ongoing language of painting presents a long history of the classical tradition, different movements, and techniques.
 In particular, as it pertains to black portraiture and conceptualism, it is to this day, lacking in the recording of black lived experience.
 Early 20th century innovators documenting black life through art such as Charles White, Elizabeth Catlett, Romare Bearden, Jacob Lawrence, and Faith Ringgold were influential in telling diverse stories.
 In contemporary art we see the tradition carried on with artists such as Henry Taylor, Kerry James Marshall, and Tschabalala Self.
 By prominently depicting black individual stories, my work further expands conversations surrounding black art portraiture, figuration, and theory.

-Best recognized for his powerful portraiture and figuration work, Khalif Tahir Thompson incorporates painting, drawing, collage, printmaking, and paper-making into his practice, while exploring notions of self through the scopes of race, sexuality, and spirituality.
-He robtained a Bachelor of Fine Arts from Purchase College and completed a fellowship at the EFA Robert Blackburn Printmaking Workshop in NYC, the Vermont Studio Center, and the Jerome Emerging Artist residency at The Anderson Center.
+He recently obtained an MFA in Painting/ Printmaking from Yale University School of Art, following a Bachelor of Fine Arts from Purchase College and completed a fellowship at the EFA Robert Blackburn Printmaking Workshop in NYC, the Vermont Studio Center, and the Jerome Emerging Artist residency at The Anderson Center.
 He was selected as a member of Kehinde Wiley’s Black Rock Senegal residency in 2022.
+After participating at The Royal Drawing School at Dumfries House, Scotland, in July 2023, Khalif Tahir Thompson joined the AAF/Seebacher Prize for Fine Arts, Austria, in August 2023.